Skip to main content

 10. Mortgage Tax Credit

 To get started in the MCC program, you must apply with your state or local government to be issued a certificate.
-This credit is available for each year you own your home and is subtracted directly from the amount of income tax you owe.
+This credit is available for each year you own your home and is subtracted directly from the income tax you owe.

 Related Resources